DED-EDU/celestia-mvp/README.md

 The type of data stored in CARs is defined by Interplanetary Linked Data (IPLD).
 IPLD is a specification and set of implementations for structured data types that can link to each other using a hash-based Content Identifier (CID).
 Data linked in this way forms a Directed Acyclic Graph, or DAG. (@dev: this bit may be out of scope and subject to removal)

+Back to the code file at hand...nothing more is changed.
+After the aforementioned code is run the block is submitted to the DA Layer.

 ### Links